StephenKelly94/futurama-episodes-server/README.md

 # Server
 An express application serving all futurama episodes from a mongo database.

+The API, which is deployed on Heroku can be found [here](https://futurama-episodes.herokuapp.com/api/episodes).

 **Show Episodes**
 ----
   Returns json data about futurama episodes.